vanioinformatika/easydao/README.md

 **EasyDao has tested on Oracle 10, 11, 12 and PostgreSQL 9.** Maybe it works with other Oracle and PostgreSQL versions.

-> For generating dao and model you need the **easydao-maven-plugin**.
-You can see how to use it with demo applications: easydao-generating-dao and easydao-using-dao.
-More information on the GitHub.
+For generating dao and model you need using the **easydao-maven-plugin**.
+You can see how to use it with [sample applications](./easydao-samples/): easydao-generating-dao and easydao-using-dao.

 # What is EasyDao?